Some people experience itchiness, redness, or swelling after using a condom. These can be symptoms of a latex allergy.

 Latex comes from the milky sap of rubber trees.
 Manufacturers use latex in a variety of medical and commercial products, including condoms.

 Natural rubber latex contains proteins that can cause allergic reactions.
-According to a 2016 review, these allergies may occur in around 4.3% of the world’s population.
+According to a

 Latex allergies develop gradually through repeated exposure to latex products.
 The symptoms can vary greatly in severity.